Some history of the Vampire Tavern on Great Hampton Row at Hockley in Birmingham in Warwickshire

 As can be seen from the advertisement from 1859, the pub hosted regular piano and sing-a-long sessions for the entertainment of customers.
 This was the Victorian version of today's Karaoke.
 A licence was granted for the game of bagatelle inside the Vampire Tavern but frustratingly for John Stagg in May 1861 somebody robbed the house of the balls which were valued at 20s.
 In August of the same year John Stagg attempted to elevate the status of the Vampire Tavern [note the spelling had changed by this period] by applying for a licence for music and dancing.
 Whether he had designs on opening a music hall-style of entertainment we will never know for the magistrates refused his application.

 Although John Stagg [this advertisement contains a spelling error] remained as the leaseholder of the Vampire Tavern, this notice appeared in Birmingham's newspapers in May 1862 in which the freehold of the beer house was offered, along with the neighbouring butcher's shop run by a man with an apposite name.
 The sale also included the 13 houses in the rear court which became known as Vampire Yard.
-In this advertisement we can see that John Stagg had signed the lease in 1862.
-He probably moved into the property with his family during this year but I don"t think he obtained a licence for the property until 1864.
+In this advertisement we can see that John Stagg had renewed the lease in 1862.
+He agreed a 12-year term which would taken him up to March 1874.

 John Stagg was a man possessed of civic pride and, accordingly, in March 1863 when Birmingham celebrated the marriage of the Prince of Wales and Princess Alexandra, he had a whip-round in the tavern in order that the Vampire Inn could provide a star-shaped illumination for the evening spectacle.
 Despite his diligence to civic duty, it would appear that John Stagg remained unsuccessful when it came to obtaining his music licence.
 As a result in September 1868 he was summoned for permitting music in the Vampire Tavern without a licence.
 At the hearing an officer deposed to 'visiting John Stagg's house, where, in the club room, he found about 200 persons assembled, and a pianoforte being played.'
 The publican was fined £5 and costs.
 I was impressed that they had crammed in that many people in the club room - a bumper crowd by any standards.
 I assume the piano player was a demon on the keys-